< Back to Blog

 St. Johns Farmers Market

-Since 2009, St. Johns Farmers Market has been supporting a local, sustainable food supply while providing opportunity for emerging farmers.
+Since 2009, St. Johns Farmers Market has been supporting a local, sustainable food supply while providing opportunities for emerging farmers.
 St. Johns has everything you’d want from your local farmers’ market.
 It even supports the local community through a matching SNAP program and connections to nutrition and cooking classes.
 It’s located in a central St. Johns area at the St. Johns Plaza (N. Lombard and N. Philadelphia).
-Open Saturdays 9AM-2PM, May 18th through October 26th.
+Open Saturdays 9am-2pm, May 3rd through November 22nd.

 Portland State University Farmers Market